-Some foreigners working in Thailand fall into a tax trap when they arrange for large portions of their Thailand employment incomes to be paid offshore and if a Thailand-based foreigner is found to be doing this, a considerable amount of additional tax, penalty and late payment interest charge (surcharge) could be payable.
+Some foreigners working in Thailand fall into a tax trap when they arrange for large portions of their Thailand employment incomes to be paid offshore and if those foreigners are found to be doing this, considerable additional tax, penalty and surcharge (late payment interest charge) could be payable.

 Under the Thai tax law, a Thailand resident foreigner working in Thailand is subject to tax in Thailand on:

-If the Thailand Revenue Department audit officers become aware (as they did in past years for Japanese foreigners working in Thailand), that Thailand-derived employment income is being paid offshore, they will assess tax on the offshore-paid income plus tax penalties and surcharge.
+If the Thailand Revenue Department audit officers discover (as they did a few years back for many Japanese foreigners working in Thailand), that Thailand-derived employment income is being paid offshore, they will assess tax on the offshore-paid income plus penalties and surcharge.

 Foreigners with Regional Roles